 When you first apply to your local council or independent fostering agency, you’ll usually be invited to discuss your reasons for fostering and your current circumstances.
 You’ll also be given more information about fostering – often in the form of a short course or information session.

 If you decide to go ahead with your application to become a foster carer once you’ve been given all the relevant information, you’ll need to fill out an application form with your chosen foster provider – and you and any other adults in your house will also need to get an enhanced Disclosure and Barring Service (DBS) certificate.

 If you have any preferences over the age or gender of the child that you’d like to care for, then you’ll be able to submit these.
 It’s important to note that while you’ll be given preferences, you will not be given a trial period with a child, nor will you be able to pick a child out of a group of other children.
 If your application is successful, your local council or independent fostering agency will match you with a child.

 Once you have submitted your application form and preferences, a social worker will then carry out a detailed assessment of your suitability to become a foster carer.
 During this time, you might also be invited to attend training sessions to help you develop the skills you need to deliver the best service to children and young people as possible.

-The assessment can take several months to complete, and you’ll need to meet with a panel before a final decision is made.
-Once you have been approved as a foster carer, a child might be placed with you straight away, or there might be a wait, while the child arrives.
+The assessment can take several months to complete and you’ll need to meet with a panel before a final decision is made.
+Once you’ve been approved as a foster carer, a child might be placed with you straight away or there might be a wait.

-You will usually have an annual review to make sure that things are going well and that you are still able to care for a child.
+You’ll usually have an annual review to make sure that things are going well and that you’re still able to care for a child.
 Support and training will also be provided on an ongoing basis throughout your fostering career.